JackPieCZ/EEPPR/README.md

 If you encounter any issues during installation or running the method, please check the following:

-1. Ensure your CUDA installation matches the version specified in the Anaconda environment.
+1. Ensure your CUDA installation matches the version specified by the Anaconda environment version.
-2. Make sure all prerequisites are correctly installed.
+2. Make sure all prerequisites are correctly installed by running the `test_imports.py` script.
 3. Verify that you're using the correct Python version (3.9) within the Anaconda environment.

 If problems persist, please open an issue with details about your setup and the error you're encountering.